stefichjo/speranto/ghermanaj/en-prononco.md

 ## Politics

 Notes:
-To add complexity to confusion, English accents come with prestige and stigma, as well as the risk of sounding ridiculous or committing cultural appropriation, both for native and non-native speakers.
+Adding to the complexity, English accents carry notions of prestige and stigma, along with the risk of sounding ridiculous or committing cultural appropriation, impacting both native and non-native speakers.

 <!--v-->